Supporting Students with Disabilities

 Opportunities to Apply Mathematics to Real-World Contexts

-The following general instructional strategies can be used to make mathematics accessible to all students:
+The following general instructional strategies can be used to make activities accessible to all students:

 Assistive technology can be a vital tool for students with learning disabilities, visual spatial needs, sensory integration, and students with autism.
 Assistive technology supports suggested in the materials are designed to either enhance or support learning, or to bypass unnecessary barriers.